 There are several massive retail pharmacy chains in the United States and Walgreens is one of the largest.
 In Maryland alone there are 223 Walgreens stores, being just a small fraction of the literally thousands of others across the country.

 Most premises liability lawsuits against Walgreens are slip and fall cases.
 Slip and falls are the most common type of premises liability lawsuit.
 When someone is injured by some sort of dangerous or hazardous condition, such as a wet floor, and brings a lawsuit against the property owner, this is what is referred to as a premises liability lawsuit.

 The retail component of the Walgreens business is significant and they receive a very high volume of customers conducting a high number of transactions daily.
-Walgreens may not have any features or sell any merchandise that is particularly hazardous or potentially deadly like some other retailers such as Home Depot, however, large volumes of incoming and outgoing customer traffic alone really increases the risks for injuries.Walgreens Medication Error Lawsuits
+Walgreens may not have any features or sell any merchandise that is particularly hazardous or potentially deadly like some other retailers such as Home Depot, however, large volumes of incoming and outgoing customer traffic alone really increases the risk for injuries.Walgreens Medication Error Lawsuits

 Whenever a lawsuit is being brought against a pharmacy they almost always involve some type of medication error in filling the prescription on part of the pharmacy.
-As a result, malpractice claims against pharmacies really only fall into two categories, dispensing errors and harmful drug interactions.
+Malpractice claims against pharmacies fall into two categories, dispensing errors and harmful drug interactions.

 Dispensing errors occur a lot more often than you probably think by high-volume pharmacies like Walgreens.
 The good news is that in most cases, really around 9 out of 10 times, these errors cause little harm.
 Dispensing errors can include mistakes such as dispensing the wrong medication or dispensing the wrong dose.

-In most cases, receiving the wrong medication or wrong dose will not hurt or kill you, but sometimes can cause actual harm or adverse side effects.
-Slight harm or adverse effects do not last long and do not cause permanent injury.
+Many Walgreens pharmacy complaints involve slight harm or adverse effects do not last long and do not cause permanent injury.
 You may experience a few days or weeks of physical distress and in some cases, a short hospital stay but long-term consequences are uncommon but they do occur.

 Summarized below are lawsuits against Walgreens that resulted in jury verdicts or settlements.
 Both premises liability and medical malpractice claims are included.
-This is just a small sample of cases against Walgreens and provided to you for informational purposes only.
+This is just a small sample of cases against Walgreens and are provided to you for informational purposes only.